x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-distribution-groups/create-group-naming-policy.md

 6. Click **Add suffix** to add additional prefixes.

-   After you add a prefix or suffix, notice that a preview of the group naming policy is displayed.
+   After you add a prefix and suffix, notice that a preview of the group naming policy is displayed.

  7. To delete a prefix or suffix from the policy, click **X**.